Welcome to Rodrigues – The Island Time Forgot (In the Best Way)

 Rodrigues is a little behind when it comes to communication, particularly when it comes to internet speed.

-There are two mobile phone networks that serve the island, with access to international roaming but expect disruptive connection due to hilly areas.
+There are two mobile phone networks that serve the island, with access to international roaming but expect disruptive connections due to hilly areas.

 7. Rodrigues’ Hilly Landscape